jenish7862/PasswordProtector/README.md

 <h2>kgkrunch Free Extensions for Magento 2</h2>
-<p>The Magento 2 Extensions by kgkrunch.Nobody can access your fronend without password and password define in admin store configuration.</p>
+<p>The Magento 2 Extensions by kgkrunch.Nobody can access your frontend without password and password define in admin store configuration.</p>
 <h2>How to install Magento 2 PasswordProtector</h2>
 <p>Run the following command in Magento 2 root folder:</p>
 <pre>php bin/magento setup:upgrade